Black in AI: Grants

 Black in AI received grants and support from private foundations like MacArthur Foundation and Rockefeller Foundation.
 The organization received $10,000 in 2018 for its annual workshop and $150,000 in 2019 for its long-term organizational planning.

-In 2020, during the pandemic the organization received a grant of $300,000 by MacArthur Foundation in order to provide broad organizational support.
+In 2020, during the pandemic, the organization received a grant of $300,000 by MacArthur Foundation in order to provide broad organizational support.

 In 2022, Rockefeller Foundation announced $300,000 to fight prejudice in artificial intelligence (AI) across the globe and incorporate equity into this rapidly expanding field.

 Programs

 "Black in AI works in academics, advocacy, entrepreneurship, financial support, and summer research programs."

 The Black in AI Academic Program is a resource for Black junior researchers applying to graduate schools, navigating graduate school, and transitioning into the postgraduate employment market.
 They provide online education sessions, offer scholarships to cover application fees, pair participants with peer and senior mentors, and distribute crowdsourced papers that simplify the application process.
 They also undertake research projects to investigate and highlight the difficulties that Black young researchers face, as well as push for structural reforms to eliminate these barriers and build equitable research settings.
-Moses Namara is a Facebook Research Fellow at Clemson University and a Ph.D. candidate in Human-Centered Computing (HCC).
+Moses Namara is a Facebook Research Fellow at Clemson University and a PhD candidate in Human-Centered Computing (HCC).
 He is the mentor for the new Black in AI Academic Program.

-The Black in AI advocacy helped many students, During the graduate school admissions season in 2021, Black in AI made a huge accomplishment, serving more than 200 potential graduate program candidates in some capacity.
+During the graduate school admissions season in 2021, Black in AI served more than 200 potential graduate program candidates in some capacity.
 Furthermore, the organization's study identified greater problems encountered by Black graduate school candidates, such as the high cost of graduate school admissions examinations (GREs), which are known to be biased against those from low-income backgrounds.
-Black's attempts to encourage institutions to eliminate the obstacles were supported by the findings.
+Black in AI's attempts to encourage institutions to eliminate the obstacles were supported by the findings.

 Black in AI is also developing a program to help and connect Black tech startups with investors.

 Black in AI also mentors early-career Black AI academics and is forming relationships with Historically Black Colleges and Universities to extend its academic program.

-Beyond that, in 2021, Black in AI launched two summer research programs: one for undergraduate internships and another for unconstrained research mentorship, including one aimed explicitly at empowering Black women's AI research projects.
+In 2021, Black in AI launched two summer research programs, one for undergraduate internships and another for unconstrained research mentorship, including one aimed explicitly at empowering Black women's AI research projects.